nus-cs2103-AY1617S2/addressbook-level4/docs/UserGuide.md

 Fromat: `redo`

 > Supported commands to redo: `add` `clear` `delete` `edit` `mark` `unmark`
+> Redoing an add undo will add back the task to the bottom of the list

 ### 2.11.
 Clearing all entries : `clear`